-Org Design Guide: Building an accountability chart
+Org Design Guide: Building an executive accountability chart

 High-level accountability planning provides strategic direction for the wider organization and informs individual teams' tactical planning.